opensesamemedia/syncstage-docs/docs/web/sdk-error-codes.md

 !!! warning

     SyncStage **Web** SDK is available only in a preview version.
-It is expected to be available to use by the end of May 2023.
+It is expected to be available to use by the end of June 2023.

 Most of the SDK methods return SyncStageSDKErrorCode which can be decoded using following enum class.